Testimonies (novel): Publication

 The novel was first published in 1952, the UK version appearing under the title Three Bear Witness as O'Brian's publishers Secker & Warburg were of the view that his preferred title Testimonies would be difficult to sell.
 In the US it was published by Harcourt, Brace as Testimonies.
-Unaware that O'Brian had changed his name in 1945 from Richard Patrick Russ, many reviewers assumed the novel to be the author's first.
+Unaware that O'Brian had changed his name in 1945 from Richard Patrick Russ, many reviewers assumed the book to be the author's first, although under his new name he was in fact already the published editor of A Book of Voyages (1947), and author of The Last Pool (1950).

 In 1994, the UK version was renamed Testimonies and re-published by HarperCollins with new cover art by Geoff Hunt, the cover-artist for the re-issued volumes of the Aubrey–Maturin series.
-Hunt illustrates a cottage almost identical with the real-life cottage in Cwm Croesor that O'Brian and his wife had rented in 1945.
-In the US the novel was reissued in 1993 by Norton.
+Hunt illustrates a cottage almost identical with the real-life cottage in Cwm Croesor in North Wales that O'Brian and his wife had rented in 1945.
+In the US the novel was reissued in 1993 by Norton, again under the title Testimonies.

 A dramatised adaptation of the book by Colin Haydn Evans was broadcast on BBC Radio 4 in 2002.